whatelseek/OSWP_Cheat-sheets/README.md

 ## WPS attack
 **Dependencies:** reaver

-Some APs have protections to frustrate WPS attacks.
-AP might timeout for 60 seconds after a series of failures, or it may exponentially increase the time before the next try.
-These APs then require either a timeout or a reset to remove the lock.
-Over the next few years, a few tools managed to get around the issue by figuring out the algorithm used to generate the default PIN of various APs.
+_Some APs have protections.
+AP might have PIN timeout after a series of failures.
+These APs then require either a timeout or a reset to remove the lock._
-The PixieWPS3 attack, disclosed in 2014, takes advantage of the weak random number generator used in a few chipsets, which means not all WPS implementations are vulnerable.
-As opposed to the brute force technique, this technique requires minimal interaction with the AP to gather the data needed for the attack, which is then brute forced offline.
-The current version of reaver, which has been forked from the original and subsequently improved on, integrates the PixieWPS attack.

 ### Custom PIN association